-The WeObserve (WO) consortium brings together four currently funded H2020 COs (LandSense, GROW Observatory, Ground Truth 2.0, and Scent) with a strong range of networks through the active COs as well as WO partner organisations such as ECSA, users and stakeholders, including GEO and Copernicus (CREAF), and organisations that represent cases of best practice in previously funded COs (AAWA).
-A main objective of WeObserve is to bring these different kinds of stakeholders together at a range of awareness-raising events to create welcoming spirit and proliferate the ecosystem of COs.
-WeObserve anticipates that this long-term collaborative approach will drive a step-change in EO innovation and participatory environmental monitoring.
+The WeObserve (WO) consortium brings together four currently funded H2020 COs (LandSense, GROW Observatory, Ground Truth 2.0, and Scent) with a strong range of networks through the active COs as well as WO partner organisations such as ECSA, users and stakeholders, including GEO and Copernicus (CREAF), and organisations that represent cases of best practice from a previously funded CO (AAWA).
+A main objective of WO is to bring these different kinds of stakeholders together at a range of awareness-raising events to create welcoming spirit and proliferate the CO ecosystem.
+WO anticipates that this long-term collaborative approach will drive a step-change in earth observation innovation and participatory environmental monitoring.

-WeObserve advocates that COs are an integral way to tackle environmental challenges by empowering communities in addressing pressing issues, and there are different models and approaches to achieve this.
-However, there are currently three key challenges that must be tended to in order to realize this intention specifically the awareness, acceptability, and sustainability of COs among the wider scientific, society and other decision-making communities.
+WO advocates that COs are an integral way to tackle environmental challenges by empowering communities in addressing pressing issues, and there are different models and approaches to achieve this.
+However, there are currently three key challenges that must be tended to in order to realize this intention specifically the awareness, acceptability, and sustainability of COs among the wider scientific, society and other decision-making communities.1